CEE-6490-RiverBasinPlanning/Spring-2016/CombinedWEAPArea/ReadMe.md

 --------------------------------------------------------------------
 --------------------------------------------------------------------
 ##Stakeholder: PacifiCorp

-###Changes to Model
+###Changes to Model:
 Addition of three reservoirs to lower-bear river have been included: Soda, Grace, and Oneida.
-Each reservoir will have a Storage Capacity, Volume Elevation Curve, Net Evaporation, a delivery Priority, Max.
-Turbine Flow, Tailwater Elevation, Plant Efficiency, and Energy Demand.
+Each reservoir will have a Storage Capacity, Volume Elevation Curve, Net Evaporation, and a delivery Priority.
 ###Definitions of Performance Criteria
 Hydropower Generation:  Megawatts (MW).
-The amount of electrical energy produced by the dam when water is released.
-The objective is to maximize this value.
+The amount of energy produced by the dam when water is released.

 Unmet Water Demand:  Acre-foot (ac-ft).
-The target water delivery demand not met by the entire system.
-The objective is to minimize this value.
+The amount of water delivered to demand sites of the entire system.

-These metrics will be tested using the following methods: 1) changes in reservoir operation and release policy, 2) chaining the priority of energy production demand with respect to water delivery demand.
+This will be tested with two methods: 1) observing changes in reservoir operation and release policy, 2) chaining the priority of energy production demand with respect to water delivery demand.

-###How to Calculate Performance Metrics:
+###How to calculate performance metrics:
 Hydropower Generation.
 [Screen Shot here!](https://github.com/CEE-6490-RiverBasinPlanning/Spring-2016/blob/master/CombinedWEAPArea/PacifiCorp%20Performance%20Metric%20Example/Hydropower%20Generation%20Ex.PNG)
 1. Go to the Results page in your WEAP model.
 2. In the first drop down box, go to “Supply and Resources” > “Reservoir” > “Hydropower Generation”.
 3. For the x-axis select “All Years” from the drop down list.